Coronavirus – health and wellbeing

 Urgent orthotic reviews or repairs are still available with John Florence at their clinic in Lewes, until additional COVID secure premises can be identified and reset.

-Any East Sussex family with concerns regarding their child’s transition to a new school, or anxiety over how safe it is for their shielded child to return to school can contact TOP for advice and support on 0300 123 2652 or email@example.com.
+Any East Sussex family with concerns about how safe it is now for their child to go to school can contact TOP for advice and support on 0300 123 2652 or firstname.lastname@example.org.

 The School Health Service is operating in a different way at the moment.
 Referrals can be made through the single point of access 0300 123 4062 or email@example.com and phone appointments will be offered where appropriate.
 Chathealth confidential texting service for young people aged 11-19 is available as normal.
 Young people can text the school health team about any concerns or health issues on 07507 332473.
 The number is monitored Monday to Friday, 9am to 5pm.